Best gaming monitors in 2025: the pixel-perfect panels I'd buy myself

 What you end up with is a 32-inch 4K OLED monitor that can often be found for $899 or less.
 That's in stark contrast to its 32-inch OLED competition, which normally ranges around the $1,100 to $1,300 mark.
 And really, when you factor in what you're getting here and the substantial costs of OLED technology as a whole, that makes it a bit of a bargain.

 All things being relative, of course.
 But this is a staggeringly good display that undercuts its rivals significantly, and as a result, it's the best gaming monitor you can buy right now.
-It can be a little difficult to get hold of as a result, but if you manage to snag one of these, you're getting all the benefits of the tech for less.
+It can be a little difficult to get hold of as a result, but if you manage to snag one of these, you're getting all the main benefits of OLED tech for less.

 If you still want OLED fun but don't need the 4K resolution, the MSI MPG 271QRX is well worth a look, or if you want something more budget, then the IPS Gigabyte M28U is our top pick.
 Still, the MSI MPG 321URX is an OLED display at prices that just about start to make sense, and as a result, it's the one to beat.